reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 server.listen(6000)
 ```

 At this point we have written a small socket server that sends all incoming messages (data) to all connected sockets.
-Now you should have a good idea about what node.js is, specially the single threaded and asyncronous part.
+Now you should have a good idea about what node.js is, specially the single threaded and asynchronous part.
 It is very important to get good understanding of this part if you are going to write node.js programs.
 Node.js is mainly collections of libraries that are aimed to write network applications.

 Though we have been doing some coding in node.js none of them are web services.
 So lets look into web services in node.js.